Graduate Certificate in Technical Writing

 EHT 602 Practicum in Technical Communication - An internship in writing/editing, involving a combination of research and practical experience in a professional environment.
 Students must complete EH 501-502 to qualify for an internship, which requires considerable advance preparation, in cluding a research proposal before the internship begins.

 Two of the six courses in the Graduate Certificate must be in an "allied field," another discipline relevant to technical communication.
 These must be graduate courses taken in the last five years, and must be approved by the Director of Business and Technical Writing.
 Usually, the two courses are taken in the same discipline, although exceptions can be made.
 The most important factor is that the courses expand and broaden the student's education in technical communication.

 M.A. students in English pursuing this certificate may choose to do a master's thesis in technical communication instead of the two allied field courses.

 Allied field courses have been approved in the following disciplines: Computer Science, Education, Linguistics, Psychology, Political Science.
 A file of syllabi and sample papers from some of these courses is available from the Director of Business and Technical Writing.

 The term "technical communication" may cover a wide variety of career paths.
-The careers of some UAH students who completed the Cognate in Technical Writing over the last ten or more years illustrate some of the possibilities.
+The careers of some UAH students who completed the Minor in Technical Writing over the last ten or more years illustrate some of the possibilities.